pirxpilot/close-enough/Readme.md

 # close-enough

-  Compares strings based on the number of similar words[D[D[D
+  Compares strings based on the number of similar words

 ## Installation